It’s easy to carve a bear

-The bear was so personalized.
-And using your imagination you can woodcarver many variations.
+Using your imagination you can carve many variations.
 You can easily make a polar bear just painting him white or change to black color and you’ll get a black bear.
 Also, you can easily change the pose of the bear or just turn his head.
 To change his look you can carve his eyes oval or square.

 Step 1.
 First of all, draw the main landmarks.
-Draw a line in the top and a line for bear’s feet as you see in the photo below.
-After that use a knife to make narrow the line between feet and head.
+Draw a line on the top and draw a line for bear’s feet as you see in the picture below.
+After that use a knife to make narrow line between feet and head.

 Step 2.
 Make the slope in the top for the bear’s head.
 Draw the angle and carve the section.
 After that just sketch on the main landmarks – the lines for the arms, feet, head, tail, and legs.